nbragin4/cookiecutter/docs/installation.rst

     conda config --add channels conda-forge

-Once the conda-forge channel has been enabled, cookiecutter can be installed with:
+Once the conda-forge channel has been enabled, scaffoldrom can be installed with:

 .. code-block:: bash

-    conda install cookiecutter
+    conda install scaffoldrom

 Alternate installations
 -----------------------